zakilur/helm-charts/greymatter/README.md

 The command deploys greymatter on the cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

+## Making the cluster accessible from the internet

+Take a look at the `edge` chart documentation for details on how Grey Matter is exposed to the internet in both OpenShift and Kubernetes environments.
+For Kubernetes, you need to take some additional steps to install Voyager, the ingress controller we use.

 ## Configuration

 The following table lists the configurable parameters of the edge chart and their default values.